 The Google Authenticated Source plugin enables using your service account credentials when accessing Cloud Platform services such as Cloud Source Repositories.

 To add additional plugins using the Helm chart, edit the list of plugins in the values file that you pass to the Helm install or upgrade commands.

 When creating a pod template, you can either provide an existing Docker image, or you can create a custom image that has most of your build-time dependencies installed.
 Using a custom image can decrease overall build time and create more consistent build environments.

-Your custom Docker image must install and configure the Jenkins JNLP slave agent.
-The JNLP agent is software that communicates with the Jenkins master to coordinate running your Jenkins jobs and reporting job status.
+Your custom Docker image must install and configure the Jenkins JNLP inbound agent.
+The JNLP agent is software that communicates with the Jenkins controller to coordinate running your Jenkins jobs and reporting job status.

 One option is to add

 FROM jenkins/inbound-agent to your image configuration.

 For example, if your application build process depends on the Go runtime, you